Videos on Our YouTube Channel

-Executive Director, National Veterans Legal Services Program
+Co-founder and Special Counsel, National Veterans Legal Services Program

 Helping veterans and their families receive the federal veterans benefits that they need and deserve has been the focus of Barton F. Stichman’s entire legal career.
-He helped found NVLSP and has been its co-director or director for most of the organization’s existence.
+He helped found NVLSP and has been its co-director or executive director for most of the organization’s existence.

 Over the last forty years, his efforts as lead counsel in federal court litigation have forced the VA to pay over $100 million dollars in retroactive disability and death benefits to thousands of veterans and their families.
 His work has compelled military departments to pay more than $3 million in back pay and upgrade the less than honorable discharges issued to over 7,000 veterans.

 Stichman helped organize the Veterans Consortium Pro Bono Program, served as its initial director of Outreach and Education, and is the primary designer of the training curriculum used by this program since 1992.